KBOI-FM: 93-1 Hit Music Now

-Sports talk (2011-2021)
+Sports talk (2011–2021)

-After an 18th-place finish in the ratings, the widely rumored change was executed.
+After an 18th-place finish in the ratings, the widely rumored change to sports radio was executed.
 At 3:00 pm on January 26, 2011, Citadel Broadcasting began simulcasting 1350 KTIK on 93.1, and imaged itself as "93.1 The Ticket".
-Longtime DJ Matt "MJ" Johnson announced a Super Bowl contest, and played Bye Bye Bye by NSync as the final song on 93.1 Hit Music Now.
-The new format debuted with Idaho Sports Talk with Jeff Caves and Mike Prater, who interviewed Johnson.
+Longtime DJ Matt "MJ" Johnson announced a Super Bowl contest, and played "Bye Bye Bye" by NSync as the final song on 93.1 Hit Music Now.
+The new format debuted with "Idaho Sports Talk" with Jeff Caves and Mike Prater, who interviewed Johnson.

 Minor league sports broadcasts such as the Boise Hawks and the Idaho Steelheads would not be heard on the FM frequency; instead it would broadcast either ESPN Radio or Westwood One programming.
 On February 2, 2011, the call letters changed to KTIK-FM.
 Citadel merged with Cumulus Media on September 16, 2011.

-In late 2012, Cumulus Media announced that it would drop ESPN Radio from 47 of its stations nationwide, including KTIK, and would replace it with the newly launched CBS Sports Radio.
+In late 2012, Cumulus Media announced that it would drop ESPN Radio from 47 of its stations nationwide.
+KTIK-AM-FM affiliated with the newly launched CBS Sports Radio.
 The move officially took effect on January 2, 2013.

-News/talk (2021-present)
+News/talk (2021–present)

-On November 26, 2021, it was announced that the station would drop its simulcast with 1350 AM on January 3, 2022; a new translator, K237HA 95.3 in Nampa, would become the new FM home for KTIK's programming.
-The 93.1 frequency then changed from KTIK-FM to KBOI-FM, a simulcast of news/talk-formatted KBOI (670 AM).
+On November 26, 2021, Cumulus Media announced that the station would drop its simulcast with 1350 AM on January 3, 2022.
+A new translator, K237HA 95.3 in Nampa, would become the new FM home for KTIK's programming.

+The 93.1 frequency then changed its call letters from KTIK-FM to KBOI-FM.
+The FM station began simulcasting news/talk-formatted KBOI (670 AM).